 Whatever facilitators may say, when it comes to peer-based learning, it’s the participants that make the difference between a good programme and a great one.
 Oasis has worked hard to attract great participants, and it’s mainly because previous participants talk to potential participants, that people who are open, willing and prepared for development have found us.
 Over our thirty years, it’s a privilege to work and learn alongside truly inspiring participants.
 This year’s Coaching and Mentoring Programme has been no exception.

-This cohort has attracted experienced and senior level leaders from across Yorkshire and Europe, people making radical and profound impact in their organisations and the world around them and Angela Lockwood, CEO of North Star Housing is one of them.
+This cohort has attracted experienced and senior-level leaders from across Yorkshire and Europe, people making a radical and profound impact in their organisations, and the world around them and Angela Lockwood, CEO of North Star Housing is one of them.
 North Star is an awarding winning Housing Association and Angela has been recognised as one of the key influencers in the sector.

-Angela and the Oasis School has been partners through a significant and longstanding collaboration, which has resulted in a radical shift in the culture of North Star Housing, not only in how it works but also in how it looks and operates in the external landscape.
+Angela and Oasis have been partners through a significant and longstanding collaboration, which has resulted in a radical shift in the culture of North Star Housing, not only in how it works but also in how it looks and operates in the external landscape.

 We were curious to find out more and we asked Angela what encouraged her to take such a step.